Charles Xavier (film character): Xavier's School for Gifted Youngsters

-Over the preceding 30 years, Xavier opened his home as "Xavier's School for Gifted Youngsters" and rekindled his relationships with Lehnserr and MacTaggert.
+Over the preceding 30 years, Xavier opened his home as "Xavier's School for Gifted Youngsters" and rekindled his relationships with Lehnsherr and MacTaggert.

 In the 1970s, Major William Stryker sent his son Jason to Xavier's school in hopes of ridding his mutation, regarding it as a disease that he believed needed be cured.
 Xavier had no interest or belief in 'curing' mutants, which angered Stryker and pulled Jason out of the school.

 In 1979, Xavier helped liberate the mutant children (including Scott Summers, he emits powerful beams of energy from his eyes) held prisoner by Stryker's Weapon X lab on Three Mile Island.
-Xavier telepathic guides Scott and the rest of the mutants to safety.
+Xavier telepathically guides Scott and the rest of the mutants to safety.
 He takes everyone into his helicopter, to his school.
 Scott would go on to lead the X-Men.

-In 1986, Xavier and Lehnserr meet young Jean Grey at her parents' house to invite her to join their school.
+In 1986, Xavier and Lehnsherr meet young Jean Grey at her parents' house to invite her to join their school.
 After her parents had been concerned about what they believed to be a type of "illness" in their daughter.
 Jean is shown levitating multiple cars and other objects with her telekinetic powers and the two elder mutants.
 Xavier put psychic dampers on her mind to preventing her powers from spiraling out of control and hurting others and herself.
 As well to control a supposed "dark side" within her subconscious, developing a second personality known as "The Phoenix".

 Eventually, anti-mutant U.S. Senator Robert Kelly attempts to pass a "Mutant Registration Act" in Congress, which would force mutants to reveal their identities and abilities.
-Xavier and Lehnserr's relationship strains, he eventually leaves the school and re-establishes his Brotherhood of Mutants.
+Xavier and Lehnsherr's relationship strains, he eventually leaves the school and re-establishes his Brotherhood of Mutants.

 The Brotherhood and recruiting Wolverine

-Through Cerebro, Xavier sends Storm (atmokinesis, flight, temperature and pressure resistance) and Scott to rescue the mutants Logan (with animal-keen senses, regenerative ability and a skeleton reinforced with adamantium) and Rogue (attribute, memory, and power absorption through physical touch) from Sabretooth, a member of Lehnserr's Brotherhood.
-Xavier believes that the attack was caused by Lehnserr and that Logan was the intended target.
+Through Cerebro, Xavier sends Storm (atmokinesis, flight, temperature and pressure resistance) and Scott to rescue the mutants Logan (with animal-keen senses, regenerative ability and a skeleton reinforced with adamantium) and Rogue (attribute, memory, and power absorption through physical touch) from Sabretooth, a member of Lehnsherr's Brotherhood.
+Xavier believes that the attack was caused by Lehnsherr and that Logan was the intended target.
 He gives Logan and Rogue a home in the school, and promises to help Logan remember his past as long as Xavier gets 48 hours to discover why Magneto wants Wolverine.

-Xavier is able to control both Sabretooth and Toad at the same time and speaks through them to try to talk Lehnserr out of his plans against humans.
+Xavier is able to control both Sabretooth and Toad at the same time and speaks through them to try to talk Lehnsherr out of his plans against humans.
 Xavier uses Cerebro to locate Rogue when she runs away but is poisoned when he uses it later due to it having been tampered with by Raven.
 Xavier later recovers and advises Logan to search Alkali Lake for answers to his past.